omerdenizhan/omerdenizhan/readme.md

   </p>

 ## <h2 align="center">💫 About Me</h2>
-  <p align="center">I am a peaceful person who does no harm to anyone, is married, happy and has children</p>
+  <p align="center">I am a peaceful person who does no harm to anyone, is married, happy and has children.</p>
+  <p align="center">Although all of my work is for hobby purposes, I do not pursue a commercial purpose.</p>
-  <p align="center">I update my current projects and work on new projects whenever I get the chance</p>
+  <p align="center">I update my current projects and work on new projects whenever I get the chance.</p>

 ## <h2 align="center">⚙️ Projects</h2>
   <p align="center">